AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 You can change the structure of the Gantt chart data by simply dragging any element to wherever you need in the DataGrid.

 The parent items can be expanded and collapsed.
-Click "+"/"-" sign or double-click the row with the item (this might be prevented with the usage of [Event Listeners](../Common_Settings/Event_Listeners)).
+Click on the "+"/"-" sign or double-click on the row with the item (this might be prevented with the usage of [Event Listeners](../Common_Settings/Event_Listeners)).

 You can make Data Grid cells editable and handle both editing state display and validate input values before adding them to the data (or aborting the changes):